heremaps/xyz-documentation/docs/cli/hexbins.md

 ## Creating hexbins with the HERE CLI

-The `hexbin` command in the HERE CLI lets you quickly create hexbins and their centroids from point datasets in your HERE XYZ account.
+The `hexbin` command in the HERE CLI lets you quickly create hexbins and their centroids from large, dense point datasets in your XYZ spaces.
 Hexbins can be useful for data analysis, and can also allow you to render datasets that are too large to effectively view at low zoom levels.

 ## Getting started